 The UNESCO World Heritage Site of Shirakawa-go is next on the agenda.
-We spend a few hours exploring this charming rural village surrounded by mountains and autumn colour.
-The village’s famous thatched-roof farm houses are known as gassho-zukuri (meaning “hands clasped together in prayer”).
+We spend a few hours exploring this charming rural village surrounded by mountains and autumn colours.
+The village’s famous thatched-roof farmhouses are known as gassho-zukuri (meaning “hands clasped together in prayer”).
 Their steeply-slanted roofs are built to withstand the region’s heavy snowfalls.
 You will learn about their history and unusual construction as you walk through the village.

-Back in Takayama you have a few hours of free time to wander around Takayama’s old merchant precinct and visit some boutique sake breweries or craft shops, or stop for a break in one of the town’s delightful cafes.
+Back in Takayama you have some free time to wander around Takayama’s old merchant precinct and visit boutique sake breweries or craft shops.
 The evening is also free for you to try some of Takayama's fine restaurants.

 Day 9: Nagoya

-We first visit Noritake Garden, a museum run by Noritake (Japan’s most famous porcelain maker), to learn about the beauty and fine quality of Japan’s ceramic arts.
+We first visit Noritake Garden, a museum run by Japan’s most famous porcelain maker, Noritake.
 The 'French-style' lunch at the much-lauded restaurant on the site is served on the very fine porcelain we’ve just seen being made.

-Dinner is at a local yakitori restaurant (skewered food grilled over hot coals) in Nagoya book-ends the day.
+Dinner is at a local yakitori restaurant (skewered food grilled over hot coals) in Nagoya.

 Day 10: Nagoya

-We are in store for a very special cultural experience today, it is only available to Journey to the East guests.
+Journey to the East exclusive experience!
+We are in store for a very special cultural experience today only available to Journey to the East guests.
 We visit one of Nagoya’s main temples where we have a private reception with the engaging senior priest.
 He will provide a rare insight into Japanese Buddhism, past and present, and take you on a private tour of the attached monastery, not normally open to the public.